-4. Populate the Country of Preferential Origin field with the country that the goods originate from (e.g., Canada).
-In this case, you should leave the Country of Origin field blank (unless using electronic licensing, in which case, populate the field with the country of origin that is on the licence)
+4. Populate the Country of Preferential Origin field with the country that the goods originate from (for example, Canada)

+In this case, you should leave the Country of Origin field blank (unless using electronic licensing, in which case, populate the field with the country of origin that is on the licence).